-Our extensive library collection allows our researchers to work at the cutting edge of their discipline and receive support to develop their skills.
+Our extensive library collection and services allow our researchers to work at the cutting edge of their discipline and receive support to develop their skills.

 Our modern libraries are spread across our campuses and feature specialist libraries such as architecture, health, law, music and science.

 There are more than 1.3 million books and other resources in the library collection and we offer a rapidly expanding range of online resources.
-This includes around 29,000 eJournals in full text and 730,000 eBooks, as well as indexes, databases, statistical collections and full text archives.
+This includes over 30,000 eJournals in full text and 35,000 eBooks, as well as indexes, databases, statistical collections and full text archives.